Meet the Team

 Maggie Eno BA MA

 Maggie graduated from the University of British Columbia with a BA in Anthropology in 2010, and completed her MA in Archaeology for Screen Media from the University of Bristol in 2012.
-After digging around in Jordan and England on academic and commercial excavations, she took a brief hiatus from digging holes and helped film DigVentures’ online course on How To Do Archaeology.
-Now she is a Community Archaeologist with DV, with added responsibility for producing top-notch video content.
+After digging around in Jordan and England on academic and commercial excavations, she took a brief hiatus from digging holes and helped film DigVentures’ first online course, How To Do Archaeology.
+Maggie is the behind-the-camera talent for DV’s ‘Why We Dig’ series, and is a key part of our top-notch online content team across all DV channels, taking the lead on working with our Subscriber programme.
 She is particularly interested in stone tools, and always likes to stay on the cutting edge.
 She brings with her an encyclopedic knowledge of baked goods, Canadian celebrities and great archaeology puns.

-Having honed her craft in commercial archaeology, Manda joins DV following a five-year stint developing membership engagement for the Chartered Institute of Archaeologists and several years managing the Professional Archaeology programme at the University of Birmingham.
-Manda’s main focus is delivering DV’s project schedule, developing educational and training programmes, keeping the team on track and making sure we are happy as we work.
-Since completing her PhD in 2004, Manda is proud to retain the enviable position of being able to distinguish a Shetland soapstone vessel from its Norwegian counterpart, and continues to research these humble Viking artefacts to this day.
-She loves getting the best out of talented people, far flung Scottish islands, and all things Scandinavian.
+Having spent many years in commercial archaeology, Manda joined DV following a five-year stint at the Chartered Institute of Archaeologists and several years managing the Professional Archaeology programme at the University of Birmingham.
+As Chief Operations Officer, Manda’s ninja skills are put to use delivering DV’s packed project schedule, designing educational and training programme and keeping the team on track.
+Manda took the lead on the Dig Digital project, commissioned by Historic England to design a sector-wide protocol for everyone working with digital archaeological data.
+Since completing her PhD in 2004, she retains the enviable position of being able to distinguish a Shetland soapstone vessel from its Norwegian counterpart, and continues to research these humble Viking artefacts to this day.
+She loves far flung Scottish islands, all things Scandinavian, and panda tat.

 Maiya Pina-Dacier BSc MSc

 Maiya graduated from UCL with an MSc in Skeletal and Dental Bioarchaeology.
-She’s worked on excavations as far afield as Rwanda, Spain, the Caribbean and Coventry.
-After a year working in commercial archaeology, Maiya leapt into the City, carving out a niche as a marketing and communications consultant.
+After a stint in commercial archaeology, Maiya leapt into the City, carving out a niche as a marketing and communications consultant.
 Having axed her way through a jungle of small print and complex policy conditions to build a culture of customer-friendly communication, Maiya’s back to the field with a trowel in one hand and a twitter feed in the other.
-Maiya was DV’s first-ever employee and we love her to bits!
+Maiya was DV’s first-ever employee and she’s capably and creatively helped DV design all of our digs, events, digital channels and participation opportunities with our fantastic crowd in mind.
+Her creativity was part of one of DV’s biggest-ever achievements: pivoting our DigNation Festival to a completely online event during the early days of the COVID-19 pandemic.
+She can be reliably bribed with bits of chorizo.

 Community Archaeologist